 On IOS routers, there are a couple of methods we can use for classification:

 - Payload inspection

 There are quite some fields in our headers that we can use to classify applications.
 For example, telnet uses TCP port 23 and HTTP uses TCP port 80.
-Using header inspection you can look for:
+Using header inspection, you can look for the following:

 - Layer 2: MAC addresses

 - Layer 3: source and destination IP addresses

 - Layer 4: source and destination port numbers and protocol

 This is a straightforward method of classification that works well but has some downsides.
 For example, you can configure your router so that everything that uses TCP and destination port number 80 is “HTTP”, but it’s possible that some other applications (instant messaging, for example) are also using TCP port 80.
 Your router will perform the same action for IM and HTTP traffic.

 Payload inspection is more reliable as it will do deep packet inspection.
 Instead of just looking at layer 2/3/4 information, the router will look at the contents of the payload and will recognize the application.
 On Cisco IOS routers this is done with NBAR (Network-Based Application Recognition).